randy-rebucas/lingkod-ph/docs/client-subscription-user-guide.md

 ---

-## Thank You for Choosing Lingkod PH! 🙏
+## Thank You for Choosing LocalPro! 🙏

 We're committed to helping you find the best services for your needs.
 Our Premium plan is designed to give you the tools and access you need to discover and book services faster and more efficiently.